U.S. businessman appears in Dubai court after fleeing bail

 He was released on $1.4 million bail in July after Washington expressed concern about his health but fled for Yemen which sent him back to Dubai.
 His lawyers had hoped he would be deported to the United States.

-The court cancelled Shahin’s bail and he will remain in jail to face the embezzlement case, Dubai Attorney General Essam Al Humaidan said in a statement.
+The court canceled Shahin’s bail and he will remain in jail to face the embezzlement case, Dubai Attorney General Essam Al Humaidan said in a statement.

 Dubai, a trade and tourism hub in the UAE famed for its futuristic skyscrapers, suffered a property crash when the global economy stumbled in late 2008, causing billions of dollars in project cancellations and thousands of job losses.